 Opening Hours: 16th March to 15th November: 08.30 am to 6.35 pm; 16th November to 15th March: 08.30 am to 6.05 pm; Closed on public holidays.

 Duration: around 2 hours required.

 Like a stack of boxes piled one on top of the other, rising to make its presence known, the Giant Wild Goose Pagoda is unmissable and simply a magnificent structure.
-A Buddhist pagoda, this fascinating structure was erected way back in the year 652, starting its life in southern Xi’an with just five stories.
-It was rebuilt about a century later, updated to what it presently is.
+A Buddhist pagoda, this fascinating structure was erected way back in the year 652.
+It started its life in southern Xi’an with just five stories and was rebuilt about a century later, updated to what it presently is.
 Since then, the Giant Wild Goose Pagoda has withstood the ravages of time and is, today, a popular tourist destination.
 Found just a short distance from Xi’an city center, your visit to this part of China wouldn’t be complete without dropping by this spot.
-Embark on a walking tour of the Giant Wild Goose Pagoda to delve into the history of Chinese Buddhism.
+Embark on a walking tour of the pagoda to delve into the history of Chinese Buddhism.

 Big Wild Goose Pagoda: Small Group Buddhism Walking Tour

 From the Giant Wild Goose Pagoda, travel a short distance to another site holding a treasure trove of history; Shaanxi History Museum.
 China is known to bear millennia’s worth of history and this museum is a great place to explore the country’s past.
 This expansive facility was first opened in 1991 and boasts the accolade of being the first modern national museum.
 There are several exhibition halls, each one packed with relics and art pieces that portray the life and times of the people during the Qin, Han, and Tang Dynasties.
 This attraction is a fascinating place to visit, offering lots to learn in the way of history and culture.